Brighter-bits/EverybodyCodes/README.md

 Brute force 4ever!!!!!!

 I can't read.
 I've brute forced twice, 26 hours in total.
 Just to realise it's only those which contain 5 "+"s, 3 "-"s and 3 "="s

+# Day 8

+Looks fine, all I need is jsut a bit of maths, second part looks harder though.

+Okay, in my opinion EveryBody Codes has some really confusing wording sometimes.
+For this one, I thought that the extra blocks on the side couldn't be higher than the layer.
+I WAS WRONG.
+It's far easier!

+I spent 2 hours of "Volunteering" on this...